Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-monitoring.md

 2. Click the **Metrics** tab

 {% note %}
-For now, metrics related to your Scalingo for PostgreSQL® addon are only available from the database dashboard.
+Metrics related to your Scalingo for PostgreSQL® addon are only available from the database dashboard.
 {% endnote %}